REVIEW: The new 4,000-passenger Norwegian Bliss ship is designed to give you maximum thrills and chills with several industry-first

 To quench your thirst, the District Brew House has more than 50 beer choices.
 Wine aficionados will enjoy the Cellars, a Michael Mondavi wine bar offering 35 grape varieties including wine selections from vineyards in Tuscany, Washington and Napa Valley.
 And cocktails are designed by Seattle-based celebrity mixologist and chef Kathy Casey, as well as Miami-based Gabe Orta.

-To burn off some calories, the spa and fitness centre is enormous and includes 24 treatment rooms, as well as saunas, steam rooms, experience showers, and a hydro-pool.
+To burn off some cruise calories, the spa and fitness centre is enormous and includes 24 treatment rooms, as well as saunas, steam rooms, experience showers, and a hydro-pool.
 The Snow Room will help you cool off, and the Salt Room claims to improve your breathing.

 Stylish staterooms range from solo traveller studios of 100 square feet, up to the exclusive Haven area with villa-style suites up to 1,458 square feet.
 Haven guests also enjoy a private pool, lounges, bar, courtyard, butlers, concierge privileges and more.

 It’s difficult to think of what else the Bliss cruise ship could possibly offer on any of its 20 decks — it even has a full-size Starbucks.